kedarawale/Smartprep/README.md

 ## Contribution

-Contributions to ExamCraft AI are welcome!
+Contributions to Smartprep are welcome!
 Please feel free to submit pull requests.

 ## License